 The BIR/Siemens research bursary is awarded in memory of Sir James Mackenzie Davidson, a pioneer in British radiology.

-Dr Andrew Nanapragasam, from King’s College Hospital, London, has been presented with the BIR/Siemens Healthineers research bursary to develop a clinically applicable means of identifying muscle fibres affected by motor neurone disease (MND).
+Dr Andrew Nanapragasam, from King’s College Hospital, London, was presented with the BIR/Siemens Healthineers research bursary to develop a clinically applicable means of identifying muscle fibres affected by motor neurone disease (MND).

 The award was presented at the BIR's Annual Congress by Peter Harrison, Managing Director GB and Ireland, Siemens Healthineers and Dr Jane Phillips-Hughes, President of the British Institute of Radiology (BIR).

-- Applicants must submit a brief outline of the intended research project with their application
+- Applicants must complete an application which includes a brief outline of the intended research project

 - Applicants must be BIR members